callendera/milestoneproject_1/README.md

             outline: solid #f00 1px !important;
         }
         ```
         This set of code blacks out the entire wesite except for images and words, it outlines everything to show what is not aligned.
+This code was provided by Anna Greaves from Slack.
         * The Viewport Width needed to be adjusted for the carousel on each screensize to prevent alignment problems.
     * CSS Grid system
         * Initially I did not use the grid system correctly, placed containers inside of rows etc.